What are unallocated balances?

 Apply unallocated balances during a payment run

-Go to the Payments workspace.
+Go to Payments and select Supplier invoices.

-Select the supplier invoices you want to pay.
+Select the invoices you want to pay.

 Click Pay selected.